EN TR

 Material Efficiency

-Because the AI optimizes for structure, generated forms often use 20-30% less material than conventional designs.
+Because generation optimizes for structure, forms in our runs often use 20-30% less material than baseline configurations.

 03